LibreCAD/docs/guides/blocks.rst

    #.
 From an existing object:

-        - Select layer "0" and draw the object to be converted to a block.
+        - Ensure layer "0" is selected and draw the object to be converted to a block.
         - Select all the entities that make up the object.
         - Click on the **Create Block** |icon12|.
         - Specify the reference point for the block.
 The reference point is used to locate the object when it is inserted into the drawing.